MicrosoftDocs/kaizala-docs/Articles/Solutions/Display RSS Feeds in Kaizala groups.md

 Only the URL's whitelisted will be accessible within Kaizala, if not, the content would be directed to a browser.

-To whitelist RSS feed URL add that URL in Package.json (as below)
+To whitelist RSS feed URL, add that URL in Package.json (as below)

 ``` json
 "externalUrls": [